Motivesoft/PasswordGenerator/README.md

 - numeric characters
 - special characters

-Other switches tell the generator whether to use similar or duplicate characters and what length of password to generate.
+Other switches tell the generator whether to use similar or duplicate characters, to start passwords with a letter, and what length of password to generate.

-One or multiple passwords can be generated at a time and there is a command line option to update and save the default configuration.
+Multiple passwords can be generated at the time and there is a command line option to update and save the default configuration.

-Run the utility with ```-help``` (Windows) or ```--help``` (Linux/Mac) for more details.
+Run the utility with ```-help``` (Windows) or ```--help``` (Linux/Mac) for more details, including the current configuration.

 ### Example
 ```PasswordGenerator -length:16 -allow-uppercase -allow-special +allow_lowercase +allow-digits -count:3```